Glasgow UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Glasgow good for a UK break?

 Yes.
-Glasgow is a strong mainstream UK break if you want Live music, museums, restaurants, architecture, and a strong local pulse.
+Glasgow is a strong mainstream UK break if you want live music, museums, restaurants, architecture, and a strong local pulse.
 It is best planned as Story-Led Escape rather than a generic stop on a rushed route.

 What kind of traveller is Glasgow best for?